Daniel-car1/nd00333_AZMLND_C2-master/starter_files/README.md

 **Swagger Documentation** <br/>
 The in Azure deployed model provides a Swagger JSON file, which contains information about methods and the schema which has to be used to consume the REST endpoint of the ML model.
 Swagger provides a service called Swagger-UI which allows to explore the Swagger JSON file in a user friendly way. <br/> Therefore the latest Swagger-UI Docker image has to run, follow after:
 1. Download the swagger.json file from the endpoint section.
 2. Interact with the swagger instance running with the documentation for the HTTP API of the model.
+Running on localhost.
 3. Display the contents of the API for the model.  <br/> The terminals show the executed scripts, which make it possible to consume the downloaded in swagger.json file in the Swagger-UI.
 Interaction between a service and the deployed model is done via the REST API exchanging JSON documents.
 Here the API specification for the Azure Machine Learning service 'automl-bank-deploy' has version 1.0.
 The Schemes are presented in HTTPS and the API methods are GET (displays the health status of the API) and POST, the interaction method.
 <br/> <img src="https://github.com/Daniel-car1/nd00333_AZMLND_C2-master/blob/master/starter_files/Images/5_Swagger_Documentaion/7.PNG"> <br/>
 The POST requests expects a JSON object as payload for executing the real-time machine learning service.